codepr/codepr.github.io/_posts/2025-01-01-dogfight-server-elixir.md

 defmodule Dogfight.Game.EventHandler do
   @moduledoc """
   Represents a game server for the Dogfight game.
 It handles the game state and player actions.
-It is intended as the main source of truth for each instantiated game, broadcasting the game state to each connected player every `@tick_rate_ms` milliseconds.
+It is intended as the main source of thruth for each instantiated game, broadcasting the game state to each connected player every `@tick` milliseconds.
   """
   require Logger
   use GenServer